yw101004244/yw101004244.github.io/_pages/about.md

 ---

 Hi there, welcome!
-I'm currently a third-year Ph.D. student in Gaoling School of Artificial Intelligence, Renmin University of China.
-It's a great fortunate to be advised by [Prof. Yong Liu](https://gsai.ruc.edu.cn/english/liuyong).
-I earned my B.E. degree in Software Engineering from Huazhong University of Science and Technology in June 2022.
+I am currently a third-year Ph.D. student at the Gaoling School of Artificial Intelligence, Renmin University of China.
+I am truly honored to be advised by **[Prof. Yong Liu](https://gsai.ruc.edu.cn/english/liuyong)**.
+From October 2023 to March 2024, I had the privilege of working as a Research Intern at Shanghai AI Laboratory, under the mentorship of **[Dr. Jing Shao](https://amandajshao.github.io/)**.

+Prior to my Ph.D. studies, I earned my Bachelor of Engineering in Software Engineering from Huazhong University of Science and Technology in June 2022.
+During my undergraduate studies, I was honored to receive the **National Scholarship (2019)**, a recognition that motivated me to pursue further research in AI.

 # Research Interests
 ---